Imagine this. It is the first week of January 2026.

 The "New Normal" in Yields (Rendimento BTP)

 For years, we lived in a world of zero interest rates.
 Putting money in bonds felt pointless.
-That era is over.
+That era is officially over.

 The ECB's "Safety Net"

 This creates a perfect environment for bondholders.
 Since interest rates have plateaued, the prices of bonds are stabilizing.
-We aren’t expecting the violent price drops we saw in 2022.
-Instead, we have a stable market where you can lock in yields that beat inflation.
-The ECB effectively put a floor under the market, and with the “Transmission Protection Instrument” (a tool they have to stop spreads from widening too much), there is a safety net in place that didn’t exist a decade ago.
+We aren’t expecting the vicious price drops we saw back in 2022.
+Instead, we have a stable market where you lock in yields that beat inflation.

 The Moody's Stamp of Approval

-This was a massive win for the Borsa Italiana BTP.
 It essentially told the world: “Italy is getting its house in order.”
-Political stability and the proper use of European recovery funds (NRRP) have restored credibility.
-When Moody’s speaks, big institutional investors listen—and right now, they are buying.
+Political stability and the proper use of European recovery funds (PNRR) have restored credibility.

 Why Smart Investors Are Choosing Borsa Italiana BTP Right Now